sands31/WCS_JavaKata/README.md

 Create a method with translate morse code to latin alphabet.

-Morse code is consisting of dots and dashes, each words being separated by three spaces.
+Morse code is consisting of dots and dashes :

+* each word being separated by three spaces
+* each letter being separated by one space

 * [Wikipedia : Morse code](https://en.wikipedia.org/wiki/Morse_code)